-Please note: Income from the Child Tax Benefit, Universal Child Care Benefit, Ontario Child Benefit, Ontario Student Assistance Program (OSAP), and the Registered Disability Savings Plan is not included when calculating household income for the purpose of assessing income eligibility for LEAP EFA.
+Please note: Income from the Child Tax Benefit, Universal Child Care Benefit, Ontario Child Benefit, Ontario Student Assistance Program (OSAP), the Canada Disability Benefit (CDB), and the Registered Disability Savings Plan is not included when calculating household income for the purpose of assessing income eligibility for LEAP EFA.
 These sources of income, however, can be considered when assessing whether an applicant is likely to be able to sustain electricity or natural gas service after a LEAP EFA grant has been provided and may, therefore, inform the agency's recommendation about the grant amount.